Harry Hays Morgan Jr.

 Harry Hays Morgan Jr. (April 25, 1898 – July 8, 1983) was an American diplomat, society figure and actor.
 He is most notable as the brother of Gloria Morgan Vanderbilt and uncle of Gloria Vanderbilt.

-Early life and diplomatic career
+Early life

-Morgan was born April 25, 1898, in Horgen, Switzerland, to Henry Hays Morgan Sr. (1860–1933), an American diplomat, who served as U.S. consul general at Buenos Aires, Argentina; Berlin, Germany; Amsterdam, Netherlands; Havana, Cuba; and Brussels, Belgium. and his Peruvian born wife, Laura Delphine Kilpatrick (1877–1956).
+Morgan was born April 25, 1898, in Horgen, Switzerland, to Henry Hays Morgan Sr., an American diplomat who served as U.S. consul general at Buenos Aires, Argentina; Berlin, Germany; Amsterdam, Netherlands; Havana, Cuba; and Brussels, Belgium, and his Peruvian-born wife, Laura Delphine Kilpatrick.
 Morgan's father was the son of Louisiana planters, his mother was the daughter of U.S. Civil War General and diplomat Hugh Judson Kilpatrick.
 Morgan was raised primarily in Europe, one of four children including sisters Consuelo Morgan Thaw, Gloria Morgan Vanderbilt and Thelma Furness, Viscountess Furness and two half-sisters from his father's first marriage who remained in the United States.
 He graduated from Columbia University in 1919.
+Educated in Europe, at age 19 he enlisted as a private in Squadron A of the New York National Guard on July 2, 1917.
+After this unit was federalized in connection with World War I, he was transferred to the United States Army, where he served as private, and later Sergeant of the Headquarters Detachment G-2 Office, of the 79th Division of the United States.
+Morgan and his wife, Edith Churchill Gordon and daughter, departed Europe via Lisbon on January 31, 1941, arriving in New York February 10, 1941, shortly after the family resided in Beverly Hills, California.
+He served overseas July 8, 1918 until May 17, 1919, where he was discharged and resumed his diplomatic duties.